 Low-order modelling: Low-order models for the shape optimisation of combustion systems will be developed and rigorously benchmarked to enhance our ability to design thermoacoustically stable systems at industry relevant conditions.
 Methods range from acoustic network models to Helmholtz solvers, linearised Navier Stokes solvers, and LRF solvers including turbulent combustion models.
 TUB and TUM will integrate shape optimisation methods into their LRF framework, using open-source Python-based codes.
 UCAM will work with a Helmholtz solver and its adjoint formulation, while Imperial College London will work with their acoustic network solver and linearised Navier-Stokes solver for optimising acoustic dampers.

-The inclusion of these complementary disciplines will allow the consortium to handle critical issues such as benchmarking or validation of (i) numerical and low-order flame dynamics models based on extensive high-resolution measurement data and (ii) the predictive capability of thermoacoustic system models compared against experimental stability maps.
+The inclusion of these complementary disciplines will allow the consortium to handle critical issues such as benchmarking and validation, as well as exploiting synergies between disciplines to add value to the project and meeting the research objectives.
+Experimental data sets will be used to validate numerical simulations and low-order flame dynamics models.
+Experimental stability maps will also be used to benchmark the predictive capability of thermoacoustic system models.
+The assessment of both low and high order models and the overall evaluation of tool performance against independent experimental data sets represents an essential step in verifying and meeting the first three research objectives.
+By including research groups collecting experimental data with those utilising it will ensure that the data is as representative and useful as possible for the simulation and modelling community, adding value.

 The development of new simulation and optimisation tools requires acute insight into the physics of the pertinent mechanisms for instability mitigation, such as the aeroacoustics of liner perforations or the dynamics of the fuel injector.
-Accurate submodels representing these phenomena need to be included in system representations in a consistent way, and suitable optimisation methods (for example, adjoint-based) need to be developed and applied.
-Including experts for the individual physical phenomena as well as for thermoacoustic system modelling and optimisation in the consortium, most of whom have extensively collaborated previously, puts the network in a unique position to achieve the research objectives.
+Experiments are useful for covering a broad range of operating conditions efficiently, while high-fidelity simulations will allow a very high level of detail for a limited number of cases.
+Combining these approaches in the project will allow us to understand physical mechanisms in detail, and to generalise and test this understanding over a wide range of conditions, both of which will help to meet the first research objective.
+Accurate submodels representing these phenomena need to be included in system representations in a consistent way, and suitable optimisation methods (for example, adjoint-based) need to be developed and applied to meet the second and third objectives.
+Including experts for the individual physical phenomena as well as for thermoacoustic system modelling and optimisation in the consortium, most of whom have extensively collaborated previously, puts the network in a unique position to achieve these research objectives.

-The DC secondments will also play a crucial role in effectively linking the different fields of expertise within the consortium, promoting close collaboration.
-Finally, close contact with the industrial partners (SAFRAN, RRD, MTU) through frequent exchange and secondments distributed over the network lifetime will ensure that the developed tools are relevant and applicable in an industrial context.
+The DC secondments will also play a crucial role in effectively linking the different fields of expertise within the consortium, as these are targeted to include a variety of disciplines where possible.
+This will help to promote close collaboration, and help to meet the fourth research objective, which is the training of graduates with a good working knowledge of these highly relevant tools and methods.
+Finally, close contact with the industrial partners (SAFRAN, RRD, MTU, GEDE) through frequent exchange and secondments distributed over the network lifetime will ensure that the developed tools are relevant and applicable in an industrial context, again contributing to the fourth research objective.

 Gender dimension and other diversity aspects

-Recruitment of team members will be open and transparent, with applications from women and other underrepresented groups strongly encouraged through various mechanisms.
-All partners will receive training on Equality, Diversity, and Inclusivity (ED&I) and Unconscious Bias through a network workshop prior to recruitment.
-Subsequent recruitment adverts will be checked for gender-neutral language using online tools such as the Gender Decoder.
-Adverts will be placed on websites such as Women in Science and Engineering, and the European Centre for Women and Technology.
-The TITAN website will visibly convey the value placed on ED&I, with the female role models amongst the partners showcased along with photos conveying diversity in our research groups.
-Recruitment will be via interviews conducted as pairs/small panels of partners, slowing down decisions and minimising the chance of unconscious bias.
-Network opportunities to women and those from other underrepresented groups will be ensured through every partner offering a paid summer undergraduate/Masters research internship to someone from an underrepresented group, boosting their career and furthering the network’s reach.
+The research conducted in TITAN relates to the fields of engineering, physics, chemistry, computing, and mathematics and there are no inherent gender or diversity dimensions to the proposed research.

 Open science practices